jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 Pushdown Automata (PDA) and Context-Free Grammars
 =================================================

+* FSMs, although powerful, are very limited in the types of problems they can be used for
-* FSM's are cool and all, but they can only solve certain types of problems.
-If we want to solve more *complex* problems (for lack of a better term), we need a more powerful machine.
+* If we want to solve more *complex* problems, we need a more powerful machine

+    * But what exactly is a more complex problem?

-* PDA's are more *powerful* computational models
+* Pushdown Automatas (PDAs) are strictly more powerful when compared to FSMs

-* They can solve **strictly** more problems than FSMs.
+    * They can solve more problems than FSMs
     * Anything a FSM can do, a PDA can do
-    * There are a lot of things a PDA can do, that a FSM cannot
+    * But there are many things a PDA can do that a FSM cannot

+* PDAs have a mechanism for memory, which is what gives them an edge over FSMs

+    * A pushdown is an old name for a stack
+    * The memory is the informatioon stored in the stack

+* Getting into the theoretical construction of a PDA is beyond what we will consider here, but we can discuss what we can do with them
-* PDA's accept what we call Context-Free Grammars.
+* PDAs recognize what we call Context-Free Grammars

-* Here's an example of doing the same thing as the 2nd FSM.
+* Here's an example of doing the same thing as the 2nd FSM

-    S --> aA

-    S --> bB

-    A --> aA

-    A --> b

-    B --> bB

-    B --> a
+    :math:`S \rightarrow aA`

+    :math:`S \rightarrow bB`

+    :math:`A \rightarrow aA`

+    :math:`A \rightarrow b`

+    :math:`B \rightarrow bB`

+    :math:`B \rightarrow a`

-* Here, the upper case letters are like special symbols that mean you can replace them in a string with whatever is on the right hand side.
+* Here, the upper case letters are special symbols that mean you can replace them in a string with whatever is on the right hand side
-* The lower case letters are just letters.
+* The lower case letters are just letters

 * Start with S

-    * String: 'S'
+    * String: :math:`S`

 * We have two options, let's go with the first

-    * String: 'aA'
+    * String: :math:`aA`

 * We now have an A, so let's go with the first options

-    * String: 'aaA'
+    * String: :math:`aaA`

 * Let's do it again

-    * String: 'aaaA'
+    * String: :math:`aaaA`

 * Let's do it 4 more times

-    * String: 'aaaaaaaA'
+    * String: :math:`aaaaaaaA`

 * Now let's go with the second option

-    * String: 'aaaaaaab'
+    * String: :math:`aaaaaaab`

 * No more upper case letters, so we're done.

-    * String: 'aaaaaaab'
+    * String: :math:`aaaaaaab`

 * Here's another one

-    S --> aSa

-    S --> bSb

-    S --> *epsilon*/ ''
+    :math:`S \rightarrow aSa`

+    :math:`S \rightarrow bSb`

+    :math:`S \rightarrow \epsilon`

-    (*epsilon* means empty string)
+    (:math:`\epsilon` means empty string)

 .. admonition:: Activity
     :class: activity

     What strings can this system create?
-Try to generate a few and see if you can see the big picture on what it's doing.
+Try to generate a few strings and see if you can generalize and see the big picture of what it's doing exactly.

 * Another one

+    :math:`S --> SS`

-    S --> SS
+    :math:`S --> (S)`

-    S --> (S)
+    :math:`S --> ()`

-    S --> ()
+    :math:`S --> \epsilon`

-    S --> *epsilon*/ ''

 .. admonition:: Activity
     :class: activity

     What strings can this system create?
-Try to generate a few and see if you can see the big picture on what it's doing.
+Try to generate a few strings and see if you can generalize and see the big picture of what it's doing exactly.

 Context-Sensitive Grammars